srubin/vinyl-fm/README.md

 `python vinylfm.py`

 You will be asked to enter your username and password.
-The password is immediately hashed and authorized by last.fm (it's not being saved in plaintext anywhere-- don't worry!).
+The password is immediately hashed and authorized by last.fm (it's not being saved in plaintext anywhere- don't worry!).

 At the moment, you must be using a record player that has USB output connected to your computer, or a split output that you can plug in to your computer's microphone port.
 Make sure that you switch your sound input settings to use the record player (however it's attached).